dwhiffing/quest/src/pages/index.md

   title: Our Quest
   zIndex: '30'
   paddingBottom: '110'
-  content: Our goal is to create incredible fundraising experiences that fuel groundbreaking
+  content: Questers will do what they do best to move the world closer to conquering
-    cancer research.
-Alongside world-class researchers, clinicians, and caregivers at Princess Margaret Cancer Centre, Questers will do what they do best to move the world closer to Conquering Cancer In Our Lifetime.
-When Questers play, future cancer patients can win.
+    cancer.
   image: "/src/images/shield.png"
   button:
     url: "/about"